DatIT-026/dotfiless/README.md

 # How to customize your Linux Mint (Sway)

 ## Linux Installation
-Try to Install your Linux
+Try to install Linux on your computer.
+If you are new here, I recommended you to use [Linux Mint](https://linuxmint.com/download.php).

 ## Setup sway
 To install [sway](https://wiki.archlinux.org/title/Sway), do this in your Linux terminal.